-As such, in response to a number of complaints received in relation to noise and vibration, Administration has recommended a condition of approval requiring a technical review to be undertaken by an acoustic consultant that demonstrates that the noise management strategies set out in the Noise Management Plan would be effective in meeting the assigned levels of the Noise Regulations.

-The technical review would provide assurance to both the City and neighbouring properties that the measures implemented by the Noise Management Plan would be effective in mitigating the impact of noise to not adversely impact the amenity and comfort of surrounding properties.
+The applicant has suggested the measures have been tested with the adjoining properties but not by a technical expert.
+In response to a number of complaints received, Administration has recommended a condition of approval requiring a technical review to be undertaken by an acoustic consultant that demonstrates that the noise management strategies set out in the Noise Management Plan are effective at mitigating the impact of noise and achieves compliance with the assigned levels of the Environmental Protection (Noise) Regulations 1997.
+This would provide assurance to both the City and neighbouring properties that the measures implemented by the Noise Management Plan would be effective in mitigation of the impact of noise.

-An advice note has also been recommended regarding the requirement to have ongoing compliance with the Regulations.
+An advice note has also been recommended regarding the requirement to have ongoing compliance with Environmental Protection (Noise) Regulations 1997 (the Regulations).
 The operation is required to comply at all times with all aspects of the Regulations, irrespective of what conditions are imposed on the development approval.
-Should the City receive a justified complaint regarding unreasonable noise or vibration from the venue, the City's Authorised Officers would investigate and take necessary action according to the Regulations.
+Should the City receive a justified complaint regarding unreasonable noise from the venue, the City's Authorised Officers would investigate and take necessary action according to the Regulations.

-If the application is approved by Council the City's Compliance Services team would follow up the compliance with the Noise Management Plan related conditions to ensure they are met within the specified timeframes and that the recommendations as provided within the Noise Management Plan are implemented.
+If the application is approved by Council the City's Compliance Services team would follow up the compliance with the Noise Management Plan related conditions to ensure they are met within a reasonable period and that the recommendations as provided within the Noise Management Plan are implemented.